anuragunni/mpimatrixmultiplication/README.md

-# mpimatrixmultiplication
-Matrix multiplication using MPI
+# Matrix Multiplication USing MPI